 A minimum of 1200 calories is recommended for a healthy nutritional intake.
 A recommended calorie value less than 1200 calories should not be adhered to.

-The Bing Health & Fitness app is made for people above 14 years of age.
+The Bing Health & Fitness app is made for people over 14 years of age.
 People under the age of 14 should not try to compute their recommended daily calorie target using this tool.

-Additionally you can read through the disclaimer.
+Additionally, you can read through the disclaimer.